texne/proficiency.cs.illinois.edu/index.md

 final exam.
 <!--- -->
-They are intended to ensure that you are well-prepared for later courses in the same subject area, so we expect performance at the B- level.
+They are intended to ensure that you are well-prepared for later courses in the same subject area.
+So we expect performance at the B- level or above.
 <!--- -->
 **Specific passing criteria are at the discretion of each course instructor.**
 <!--- -->